-Below are brief biographies and pictures of some of our regular contributors.
+Below are brief biographies and pictures of some of our regular contributors!

 John Clipperton, Editor

+Our Editor, and an award-winning photographer and lifelong aquarist, John has worked with numerous top marine retailers, publishers and manufacturers on a freelance basis.
+He has also collaborated on a range of projects with senior experts in the field, and supported organisations such as zoos, public aquaria, conservation initiatives and educational establishments.
 Acknowledged as a ‘World Class’ aquarium photography expert, his images have featured in, and on the covers of, an extensive range of publications in recent years and he has written dozens of articles covering a wide variety of subjects.
 With extensive knowledge and an eye for naturalistic aquascaping, his aquaria have won critical acclaim in the reef-keeping community and this included a ‘UK Tank of the Year’ award in 2006.
 He lives with his wife and two small children near Chester, UK.

-James Fatherree is a professor of Earth and Environmental Sciences at Hillsborough Community College in Tampa, Florida, and has been a reef aquarist and diver for over twenty years.
+James is a professor of Earth and Environmental Sciences at Hillsborough Community College in Tampa, Florida, and has been a reef aquarist and diver for over twenty years.
 He also worked for an aquarium livestock collector and wholesaler, managed a large retail aquarium shop, and operated his own aquarium installation and maintenance business in the past.
 James has also been a regular contributor to several aquarium magazines for over fifteen years and has authored six marine aquarium books, including Giant Clams in the Sea and the Aquarium.
-He regularly speaks at aquarium club meetings and conferences, as well.
+He regularly speaks at aquarium club meetings and conferences.

 Kenneth Wingerter contentedly resides in Colorado where he works as a freelance nature and aquarium science writer.
 He studied in the Pacific Northwest, where he obtained a Bachelor of Science degree in Biology at the University of Oregon as well as a certificate of completion in the Oregon Coast Community College Aquarium Science Program.
 His diverse interests in aquatic biology have led to projects ranging from tropical freshwater paludaria to temperate marine aquaria, and work ranging from wholesale aquarium fish sales to laboratory aquaculture.